Quiver braid group action for a 3-fold crepant resolution: Introduction

 \subsection{Contents}

 In Section~\ref{sec.sph}, we review spherical objects in $D(X)$, their associated twists, $A_n$-configurations, and braid group actions; we establish structural results for constructing new configurations via spherical twists on Calabi–Yau varieties and compute $\Hom$ spaces associated with Cartier divisors.
 In Section~\ref{sec.toric}, we briefly recall toric varieties via fans and orbits, construct toric line bundles from Cartier divisors, and discuss examples including Hirzebruch surfaces and $A$-Hilbert schemes, describing the crepant resolution and compact exceptional surfaces.
-In Section~\ref{sec.cyc}, we explain that the resolution $X\to \C^3/\mu_7$ has three irreducible compact exceptional surfaces, each isomorphic to the Hirzebruch surface $\mathbb{F}_2$, which intersect cyclically along curves and meet at a single point.
+In Section~\ref{sec.cyc}, we explain the geometry of the three irreducible compact exceptional surfaces in $X$.
 In Section~\ref{sec.proof}, we prove our main theorem.